 HORI is one of the most prolific third-party Switch accessory brands, and it offers its own plastic screen protector that is resistant to scratches without sacrificing clarity.
-It has slightly more room around the outside edges compared to the PDP protector, and the film-based application system makes it easy to get it on your system and reduce or eliminated bubbles under the surface.
-It’s also a very inexpensive option, making ideal for those who need to protect multiple Switch systems or want to try out a few different protectors before settling on one, though it can’t easily be reattached if removed.
+It has slightly more room around the outside edges compared to the PDP protector, and the film-based application system makes it easy to get it on your system and reduce or eliminate bubbles under the surface. is also a very inexpensive option, making it ideal for those who need to protect multiple Switch systems or want to try out a few different protectors before settling on one, though it can’t easily be reattached if removed.

 Nintendo Switch (Glass)

 One of the most popular screen protectors, and for good reason, the amFilm Tempered Screen Protector Two-Pack is remarkably inexpensive despite coming with two glass screen protectors.
 They are 0.3mm thick and will not interfere with the console’s touch controls, and the pack also includes wet wipes, a microfiber cloth, and a squeeze card to make the application process a breeze.
 For those worried about doing serious damage to the Switch’s screen, theis a brilliant option, as it will protect the screen underneath against bumps and drops without compromising game visuals or adding unnecessary bulk.

 Another great glass screen protector option, theincludes everything necessary to apply the protector without getting dirt underneath, including a dust absorber, wet wipes, and dry wipes.
 The protector is slightly thicker than the amFilm option, but it also uses an anti-fingerprint coating to keep it looking sharper whenever players have the system in handheld mode.
 It’s designed to repel oil, and if it does break, the anti-fragmenting design will keep it from shedding dangerous glass shards.
 The Maexus protector is one of the cheapest glass protectors available but doesn’t sacrifice quality.